NirantK/nirantk.github.io/content/en/community.md

 ### Founding Members:

-These are the co-conspirators with provide the emotional, mental fuel to keep this community going.
-They are the ones who helped me get this off the ground and I'm deeply grateful for their support:
+These are the co-conspirators which provide the emotional, mental fuel to keep this community going.
+They are the ones who helped me get this off the ground.
+I'm deeply grateful for their support:

 - [Soumyadeep Mukherjee](https://www.linkedin.com/in/soumyadeepmukherjee/) - Co-founder and Engineer, Dashtoon
-- [Nirant Kasliwal](https://nirantk.com/about/) - AI Engineer at Qdrant
 - [Divya Tak](hhttps://www.linkedin.com/in/divya-tak-56019522/) - Co-founder @joyus.studio || Product and Game Design
 - [Zainab Bawa](https://www.linkedin.com/in/zainabbawa/) - COO, Hasgeek
 - [Pranjal Mehta](https://www.linkedin.com/in/pranjal-mehta/) - Co-founder, Stealth (inactive in community)

+On behalf of the community, I'd like to thank all of the above for their time and effort.
+- [Nirant Kasliwal](https://nirantk.com/about/) - AI Engineer at Qdrant